Bethsaida: Al-Araj

 In 2017, archaeologists announced the discovery of a Roman bathhouse at el-Araj, which is taken as proof that the site was a polis in the Roman Empire period.
 The bathhouse was located in a layer below the Byzantine layer, with an intervening layer of mud and clay that indicated a break in occupation between 250 and 350 CE.
 They also found what might be the remains of a Byzantine church building, matching the description of a traveller in 750 CE.
 On account of these discoveries, the archaeologists believe that el-Araj is now the most likely candidate for the location of Bethsaida.

 In 2019, what some describe as the Church of Apostles was unearthed by the El-Araj excavations team during the fourth season at the site of Bethsaida-Julias / Beithabbak (El-Araj), on the north shore of Sea of Galilee near where the Jordan river enters the lake.
 The excavation was carried out by Prof. Mordechai Aviam of Kinneret College and Prof. R. Steven Notley of Nyack College.
 This Byzantine period church is believed by some to have been built over the house of the apostle brothers, Peter and Andrew.
 Only the southern rooms of the church were excavated.
 A well-protected ornamental mosaic floor, gilded glass tesserae, and a marble chancel decorated with a wreath have been found in some of the excavated rooms.
 According to Professor Notley:

 In 2022, the archaeological team uncovered a large mosaic that is over 1500 years old containing an inscription.
-This invokes St. Peter as "the chief and commander of the heavenly apostles,” and mentions a donor named "Constantine, a servant of Christ.”
+This invokes St. Peter as "the chief and commander of the heavenly apostles". and mentions a donor named "Constantine, a servant of Christ".
 These terminologies are consistent with Byzantine usage.
 Because of this, Notley said that this "strengthen[s] our argument that [it] should be considered the leading candidate for first century Bethsaida."

+In August 2025, in the wake of a wildfire along the northern shore of the Kinneret, small mounds across the al-Araj archaeology site are being excavated as "mini-tells."